2.3 Provisions for the Future of the World Wide Web

 Finally something about the relation between browser and Web page.
 Today an html page has no access to user interface elements outside the content of the browser window.
 But consider a Web site with control to the menu bar.
 It could provide information to the browser to add a standardized menu with landmark pages like GOTO HOMEPAGE OF THIS SITE, or SHOW IMPRINT.

 Another effective point of control for a Web site is the cursor shape.
-The Guide example has illustrated how user interaction can take advantage of different mouse cursors (cf. Fig. 2.9 on page 26).
+The Guide example has illustrated how user interaction can take advantage of different mouse cursors (cf. Fig. 2.9).

 Tim Berners-Lee recalls [Berners-Lee 99, p.
 157],